 Romantic Ballet

 As ballet moved into the Romantic era (late 18th and early 19th centuries), choreographers shifted their focus towards new storylines and techniques.
 Romantic ballets followed dramatic and sometimes tragic narratives, and often incorporated supernatural elements.
-Choreographers also used extensive pointe work to showcase prima ballerinas in otherworldly, muse-like roles; dancing en pointe made ballerinas appear to float across the stage, perfect for ethereal roles like the woodland sprite in LA SYLPHIDE or the ghostly Wilis in GISELLE.
+Choreographers also used extensive pointe work to showcase prima ballerinas in otherworldly, muse-like roles; dancing en pointe made ballerinas appear to float across the stage, perfect for ethereal roles like the woodland sprite in La Sylphide or the ghostly Wilis in Giselle.
 If you’re unsure whether a ballet is classical or Romantic, just look at the tutus; the longer bell-shaped skirts of Romantic ballets are a far cry from the short, stiff, platter-style tutus worn in classical pieces.

 Neoclassical Ballet